 Hall resident assistants, coordinators, secretaries, desk assistants and custodians are here to help you feel right at home.

 RAs are full-time students who are carefully selected and trained to be knowledgeable about university services and opportunities.
 The RA is there to help build a community where you can grow and succeed.
 Your RA will help you adjust to college life, keep you informed, get you involved and, most importantly, lend an ear when you need advice or assistance.

 What is a Residence Life Coordinator?

 Educated and trained in college student development, a Residence Life Coordinator is a full-time professional staff member who lives and works right in your residence hall.
 Each coordinator supervises RAs and desk staff, advises student groups and oversees management of the building.

 More students work in Dining Services than any other department at UNI.
 More than 600 students earn good money, make great contacts, learn skills, build a work record and develop valuable references when they help Dining Services provide great experiences for thousands of other students.
 Supervisory jobs in Dining Service are excellent management training grounds, as well.
 Other Department of Residence jobs available include desk assistants, senate store managers and employees and weekend custodians.

 Many students choose to loft their beds in order to create more space in their rooms.
-Rooms in Campbell, Hagemann and Lawther are already furnished with lofts.
+Rooms in Campbell, Hagemann, Lawther, Panther Village, ROTH and Shull are already furnished with lofts.
 If you are living in another hall and would like to loft your bed, you will need to provide your own loft.